-- 1. When planning funding is announced by the Provincial Government for the construction of a new Board-owned facility, a Special Committee of the Board shall be formed, in accordance with Board Policy 201 (Special Committees of the Board), whose mandate it will be to recommend to the Board a suitable name for the facility in accordance with policy. - 2.
-This committee will consist of:

-(a) Two Trustees - the first named will be the Committee Chairperson; and

-(a)(b)One representative from internal stakeholder groups; and

-(b)(c) Staff member(s) as deemed appropriate.

-3. The Special Committee of the Board will:

-- (a) place appropriate advertisements in the local and provincial print and electronic media seeking input of the public (public to include members of the community, parents, students, employees).
-The advertisement will advise the public of the following: - (i) that all submissions by members of the public will be held in confidence. - (ii) that there is no limitation as to the number or type of suggestions that will be received by the Board. - (iii) that submissions include, where possible, rationale or explanation of the proposed name. - (iv) that submissions should be sent to the attention of the Secretary Treasurer. - (v) that submissions will be received from members of the public for a period of three months.
-The advertisement will state the closing date by which submissions must be received. - (vi) that a decision will be made by the Board within twelve months of placement of this advertisement, whenever possible. - (vii) that the decision of the Board will be made by resolution at an in-camera meeting and that a public announcement will be made at the next public meeting of the Board. - (b) receive in confidence all submissions from members of the public and provide a summary of the submissions received, or previously received, regarding the naming and will provide such summary to the Board at the next available in-camera meeting after the closing date for submissions. - (c) within one month of the closing date for submissions, establish a draft shortlist of names to be considered and forward all details of the shortlisted submission to the Board along with a summary of all of the submissions that have been received. - (d) following Board approval of a shortlist, the Special Committee will undertake the research it deems necessary to provide the Board with further background to the shortlisted names.
+- 1. When planning funding is announced by the Provincial Government for the construction of a new Board of Education-owned facility, a Special Committee of the Board shall be formed, in accordance with Board Policy 201 (Special Committees of the Board), whose mandate it will be to recommend to the Board a suitable name for the facility in accordance with policy. - 2.
+This committee will consist of: - (a) Two (2) Trustees the first named will be the Committee Chairperson; - (b) One (1) representative from each of the internal stakeholder groups (Richmond Teachers' Association, Richmond Association of School Administrators, Richmond District Parents Association, Canadian Union of Public Employees Local 716 and Richmond Management Administration Professional Staff); and - (c) Staff member(s) as deemed appropriate. - 3.
+The Special Committee of the Board will: - (a) place appropriate advertisements in the local and provincial print and electronic media seeking input of the public (public to include members of the community, parents, students, employees).
+The advertisement will advise the public of the following: - (i) that all submissions by members of the public will be held in confidence. - (ii) that there is no limitation as to the number or type of suggestions that will be received by the Board. - (iii) that submissions include, where possible, rationale or explanation of the proposed - (iv) that submissions should be sent to the attention of the Secretary-Treasurer. - (v) that submissions will be received from members of the public for a period of three months.
+The advertisement will state the closing date by which submissions must be received. - (vi) that a decision will be made by the Board within twelve (12) months of placement of this advertisement, whenever possible. - (vii) that the decision of the Board will be made by resolution at an in-camera meeting and that a public announcement will be made at the next public meeting of the Board. - (b) receive in confidence all submissions from members of the public and provide a summary of the submissions received, or previously received, regarding the naming and will provide such summary to the Board at the next available in-camera meeting after the closing date for submissions. - (c) within one month of the closing date for submissions, establish a draft shortlist of names to be considered and forward all details of the shortlisted submission to the Board along with a summary of all of the submissions that have been received.

-- (e) provide the Board at an in-camera meeting, within six months of the closing date for submissions, the background associated with each shortlisted submission along with its recommendation and a draft press release. - 4.
+- (d) following Board approval of a shortlist, the Special Committee will undertake the research it deems necessary to provide the Board with further background to the shortlisted names. - (e) provide the Board at an in-camera meeting, within six (6) months of the closing date for submissions, the background associated with each shortlisted submission along with its recommendation and a draft press release. - 4.
 After receiving, at an in-camera meeting, the background associated with each shortlisted submission, the Board may, in accordance with Board Policy 201 (Committee of the Whole), resolve itself into a Committee of the Whole for the consideration of the Special Committee's report. - 5.
 The Board will, by resolution, vote in-camera on the naming of Board-owned facilities. - 6.
 The Board will announce the new name of a Board-owned facility at its next public meeting.